hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 -> **NOTE:** This requires that the `storage_account_type` is set to `Premium_LRS` and that `caching` is set to `None`.

+* `managed_disk_encryption_set_id` - (Optional) ID of the disk encryption set to use for enabling encryption at rest.

+-> **NOTE** To associate a custom Disk Encryption Set to a data disk in VMSS, you must grant access of the KeyVault for the Disk Encryption Set.
+For instructions, please refer to the doc of [Server side encryption of Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption).

 ---

 A `diff_disk_settings` block supports the following: